 Understanding the Swiss tax system

-Alongside this, there are municipalities, which also have the ability to levy taxes, making the entire taxation system quite complicated to say the least.
+Each Canton has the ability to levy taxes, making the entire taxation system quite complicated to say the least.

 Tax system obligations

-Residents in Switzerland, whether temporary or permanent have the same obligations as citizens when it comes to mandated tax payments.
+Residents in Switzerland, whether temporary or permanent, have the same obligations as citizens when it comes to mandated tax payments.

 The tax obligations are different for people and companies that are not based here, but carry out business that involves the country, thereby only being liable for the funds that are generated there.